GSA/ficam-arch/pages/ficam_components.md

 ![A diagram that shows example components for each service area, and relationships between practice areas.]({{site.baseurl}}/img/ComponentExamples.png)

 ## Authoritative Sources
-An authoritative source is a repository of identity attribute data.
+An authoritative source is a trusted repository of identity attribute data.
 It’s possible to have multiple authoritative sources for attributes.

 Authoritative source components may include: